 Location: 540 N Fair Oaks Ave, Sunnyvale, CA 94085

-Good to know: inclusive playground, water play areas, toddler zone, accessible swings, accessible carousel, sensory play, laser harp, spinning features, slides, restrooms.
+Good to know: inclusive playground, water play areas, toddler zone, accessible swings, accessible carousel, sensory play.

 For current hours and seasonal closures, see the official Magical Bridge Playground at Fair Oaks Park page.